The Dog Castle in Aichi

-There are only twelve original castles left in Japan and Inuyama's, erected in 1537 by Oda Yojiro Nobuyasu, is a part of them.
-The name of this charming town, located in Aichi Prefecture, literally means "mountain dog" and the mascot of the city, a small dog with a kawaii samurai helmet, is called WanMaru-kun (wan is the Japanese onomatopoeia for the barking).
+There are only twelve original castles left in Japan and Inuyama's, erected by Oda Yojiro Nobuyasu (Nobunaga’s grandfather) in 1537 is one of them.
+The name of this charming town, located in Aichi Prefecture, literally means "the dogs' mountain" and the mascot of the city, a small dog with a kawaii samurai helmet, is called WanMaru-kun (wan is the Japanese onomatopoeia for the barking).

-Half an hour by train from Nagoya, Inuyama is the ideal output of half a day of visit, even from Kyoto or Osaka.
-Arriving at the Inuyama station, walk for a few minutes to reach a shopping street announcing the castle nearby.
-Even if it's raised on the mountain, it's quite small enough and not that visible from the outside, so there's an opportunity to enjoy a Shinto shrine to get there.
+Half an hour by train 🚅 from Nagoya, Inuyama is the ideal excursion for a half a day trip, from Kyoto or Osaka.
+From Inuyama station, only a few minutes’ walk is necessary to reach a shopping street announcing the castle 🏯 nearby.
+Even if it's raised on the mountain, it's quite small and not that visible from the outside.
+There is also an opportunity to enjoy a Shinto shrine to get there.

-Upon entering the castle, you'll arrive in a very charming courtyard punctuated by momiji and sakura (depending on the season).
-To get inside the castle, you'll have to remove your shoes because, as in Himeji, original wooden floors of this national treasure should be preserved.
-Be careful because the floor may be slippery (and cold in winter) and the stairs are very steep.
+Upon entering the castle’s grounds, you'll arrive in a very charming courtyard punctuated by momiji 🍁 and sakura 🌸 (depending on the season).
+To get inside the castle, you'll have to take off your shoes because, like in Himeji, original wooden floors of this national treasure should be preserved.
+Be careful because the floor may be slippery (and cold in winter!) and the stairs are very steep.